laojianzi/laojianzi/README.md

 #### ⭐ Recent Stars

+- [DiceDB/dice](https://github.com/DiceDB/dice) - A drop-in replacement of Redis with SQL-based realtime reactivity. (today)
+- [twmb/franz-go](https://github.com/twmb/franz-go) - franz-go contains a feature complete, pure Go library for interacting with Kafka from 0.8.0 through 3.6&#43;.
+Producing, consuming, transacting, administrating, etc. (today)
 - [facebookincubator/dynolog](https://github.com/facebookincubator/dynolog) - Dynolog is a telemetry daemon for performance monitoring and tracing.
 It exports metrics from different components in the system like the linux kernel, CPU, disks, Intel PT, GPUs etc. Dynolog also integrates with pytorch and can trigger traces for distributed training applications.
 (5 days ago)
 - [FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) - A simple zero-config tool to make locally trusted development certificates with any names you&#39;d like.
 (6 days ago)
 - [openzipkin/zipkin](https://github.com/openzipkin/zipkin) - Zipkin is a distributed tracing system (1 week ago)
-- [tegonhq/tegon](https://github.com/tegonhq/tegon) - Tegon is an open-source, AI-first alternative to Jira, Linear (1 week ago)
-- [bcicen/ctop](https://github.com/bcicen/ctop) - Top-like interface for container metrics (1 week ago)

 #### 👯 Check out some of my recent followers